6 Things I’m unlearning about being an independent woman

 Particularly, the independent lifestyle preaches the idleness of men and how women don’t need them.
 While I know there are just some things women do better – for instance, women have a higher pain tolerance, are better “nurturers”, can multi-task, [etc.] – women are also flexing certain things we shouldn’t because it insinuates we don’t need men, like, at all.

-IMO, this is dangerous because it’s further from the truth and it only creates further division and disconnection.
-Yet I’m also not denying there are certainly deadbeats and bumps on the log, so let’s not twist my words here.
+IMO, the whole, “I don’t need men,” is dangerous because it’s further from the truth and it only creates further division and disconnection.
+Yet I’m also not denying there are certainly deadbeats and bumps on the log (both men and women), so let’s not twist my words here.

 Honestly, this point alone could really get me in trouble because not only is the idea of needing men seen as oppressive today but it’s also subjective.
-Subjective, in the sense, that there’s the growing percentage of women who are choosing the independent lifestyle – to stay single, remain unmarried, and respectively depend on no one.
+Subjective, in the sense, that there’s the growing percentage of women who are choosing the independent lifestyle – to stay single, remain unmarried, and respectively depend on no one as far as companionship goes.
 And men are doing the same.

 Therefore, why do we justify men *belonging* in certain fields (plumbers, law enforcement, logging, roofing, mining, farming, rigging, fishing, [etc.])?
 As IF we don’t need those jobs to exist or to function as a society, yet we absolutely H A T E when roles are reversed on this topic.

-So, yes, I am unlearning that I don’t need men because I am SICK of having believed this when it’s far from being true.
-I have absolutely ZERO desire [to do] and the upmost respect for the jobs and positions that men will do (and accept).
-Am I saying women can’t?
-Absolutely not, but I’m not seeing it take place, and that’s the point I’m trying to make.
+I digress.
+I am unlearning that I don’t need men because I am SICK of having believed this when it’s far from being true.
+I have absolutely ZERO desire [to do], and the upmost respect for, the jobs and positions that men will do (because they can and accept doing them) that, let’s be real, the greater portion of women won’t. *I’m not talking about can’t here.

 I’m unlearning that…”I’m the only person I can depend on”

-More and more, today, I’m seeing dads raising their daughters in such a way that says, “I don’t want you to depend on a man (for anything),” when that’s also being translated as, “I will teach you that you can’t depend on us.
+More and more, today, I’m seeing dads raising their daughters in such a way that says, “I don’t *want* you to depend on a man (for anything),” when that’s also being translated as, “I will teach you that you can’t depend on us,” rather than, “I want to teach you so you don’t *have to* depend on a man in order to live a fulfilling, successful life, but I also want to show you, regardless, there are men you can depend on.

 For me, I still feel the “I’m the only person I can depend on” falls short because people don’t always have their own best interest.
 Mic drop.
 With that, I’m unlearning this: dependence equates to weakness (failure, inadequacy, flawed, or needy).

 This begs the question if we, ourselves, have become less dependable.
 Why?
-Because if self-dependability and self-reliance is carried out with bitterness, resentment, unforgiveness and score-tallying against others, then we are less likely to be dependable since that is a selfless act, which requires humility and vulnerability.
+Because if self-dependability and self-reliance is carried out with bitterness, resentment, unforgiveness and score-tallying against others, then we are less likely to be dependable since that is a selfless act, which requires humility, vulnerability and grace toward others.

 With that, I’m unlearning two things: 1. depending on someone else is an abomination.
 That simply isn’t true, regardless of the number of times I have deemed others unreliable by hurt and trauma.
 And 2. that reliability is unwavering; it most certainly is not.